-What is rotavator and what is its function?
+What is a rotavator and what is its function?

-It is a tractor drawn implement used for seed bed preparation, removing and mixing residues of maize, wheat and sugarcane into the soil for improving the soil health.
+It is a tractor-drawn implement used for seedbed preparation, removing and mixing residues of maize, wheat and sugarcane into the soil for improving soil health.
 They are available in three categories, i.e. light, standard and heavy-duty.
-Rotavator of different categories are used depending on the soil condition of the region.
-It is also known as rotary tiller.
+Rotavator of different categories is used depending on the soil condition of the region.
+It is also known as a rotary tiller.

-Nutrients in a less fertile soil have to be regularly brought to the top surface so as to make them available for the plants.
-To help this happen, a mould board plough or a turn plough was introduced.
-It is also known as frame plough.
-The mould board plough has seven parts such as the beam, three-point hitch/hake, height regulator, coulter, chisel, share and mould board.
+Nutrients in less fertile soil have to be regularly brought to the top surface so as to make them available for the plants.
+To help this happen, a mouldboard plough or a turn plough was introduced.
+It is also known as a frame plough.
+The mouldboard plough has seven parts such as the beam, three-point hitch/hake, height regulator, coulter, chisel, share and mouldboard.

-Cultivator is considered to be a farm implement used for secondary tillage.
+A cultivator is considered to be a farm implement used for secondary tillage.
 One model of a cultivator has a frame with teeth that helps to pierce the ground and can be dragged linearly.
-The other model is a machine which has disks or teeth having a rotary motion to till the soil.
-The main purpose of cultivator is to stir the soil and pulverize it either before planting or after the crops has grown.
-Stirring the soil before planting is done to aerate the soil and smooth the seed bed, whereas using a cultivator after planting causes controlled disturbance in the topsoil to uproot the weeds.
+The other model is a machine that has disks or teeth having a rotary motion to till the soil.
+The main purpose of the cultivator is to stir the soil and pulverize it either before planting or after the crops has grown.
+Stirring the soil before planting is done to aerate the soil and smooth the seedbed, whereas using a cultivator after planting causes controlled disturbance in the topsoil to uproot the weeds.

 What is the difference between the cultivator and tiller?

-Tiller is a gasoline powered machine which can work on wider areas than a cultivator, but a cultivator can be found working either in the gasoline powered mode or cordless/corded electric powered mode.
+Tiller is a gasoline-powered machine that can work on wider areas than a cultivator, but a cultivator can be found working either in the gasoline-powered mode or cordless/corded electric powered mode.